 For school administrators, that’s a problem because there is a huge difference between once-in-a-career tragedies and everyday security problems that the average campus will experience over the course of the school year.

-When you’re trying to determine security for your school, you have to balance the likelihood of a rare incident with the everyday needs of the faculty and staff.
+When you’re trying to determine security for your school, you must balance the likelihood of a rare incident with the everyday needs of the faculty and staff.

 Some of the decisions are easy.
-Dedicating a section of your school emergency plan to school shootings is a great idea and may even be mandated by law.
-According to the NCES, in 2015-16 around 92% of public schools had a school shooting plan in place compared to 79% in 2003-04.
+Dedicating a section of your school emergency plan to school shootings is a great idea and may even be legally mandated.
+According to the NCES, in 2015-16, around 92% of public schools had a school shooting plan in place compared to 79% in 2003-04.

-But at the same time that schools are trying to safeguard kids against school shooting — which happen at an average of 10 per year since Columbine, according to the Washington Post – the number of overall violent incidents in schools is rising.
+But at the same time that schools are trying to safeguard kids against school shootings — which happen at an average of 10 per year since Columbine – the number of overall violent incidents in schools is rising.
 Research from the Educator’s School Safety Network indicates that violent incidents increased by 185.5% from 2016-17 to 2018-19.

 When trying to balance your school security budget and determine where you should spend money, you have to figure out what will help students and staff in an everyday scenario while being prepared for a worst-case scenario.